On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses: Introduction

 \section{Introduction}

-The Outer Product of Gradients (OPG) and the Minimum Average Variance Estimator (MAVE) \citep{xia2002adaptive} are two popular methods for sufficient dimension reduction (SDR) \citep{li1991sliced, cook1991comment,li2018sufficient} because of the weak distributional assumptions they require, as well as their efficient and stable performance.
-However, both OPG and MAVE are based on the derivative of the response variable, and therefore are inappropriate for categorical responses, which limits their application.
-The purpose of this paper is to extend these methods to the categorical and ordinal categorical responses by imposing a multivariate link function on the conditional mean of the response, in a generalized linear model.
+The Outer Product of Gradients and the Minimum Average Variance Estimator of \citet{xia2002adaptive} are two popular methods for sufficient dimension reduction \citep{li1991sliced, cook1991comment,li2018sufficient} because of the weak distributional assumptions they require{,} and their efficient and stable performance.
+However, both {methods} are based on the derivative of the response variable, and therefore are inappropriate for categorical responses.
+The purpose of this paper is to extend these methods to the categorical and ordinal categorical responses by imposing a multivariate link function on the conditional mean of the response in a {localized multivariate} generalized linear model.

-Let $Y$ denote the response variable and $X$ a p-dimensional predictor.
+Let $Y$ denote {a} response variable and $X$ a $p$-dimensional predictor.
 Sufficient dimension reduction (SDR) estimates a lower dimensional function of $X$ that retains all the relevant information about $Y$ that is available in $X$.
-That is, we seek to estimate a linear function of $X$, represented by $\beta^{\top} X$, where $\beta \in \R^{p \times d}$ with $d < p$, such that
+That is, we seek to estimate a linear function of $X$, represented by $\beta^{\smtop} X$, where $\beta \in \R^{p \times d}$ with $d < p$, such that